 The Systems Management Department (Systems) is responsible for the Court's computer hardware, software and other related systems.
-The Court's case management system is the Courtview system used to maintain the Court's docketing, case, judicial and probation management systems.
+The Court's case management system, Courtview, is used to maintain the Court's docketing, imaging, and judicial and probation management systems.

 Systems also manages the high resolution digital security camera system located in the Detention Home and Facilities Complex that allows for remote monitoring and archiving 90 days of security camera data.
-The video security system provides comprehensive monitoring capabilities and a heightened level of safety for the juveniles and the workers.
+The video security system provides comprehensive monitoring capabilities and a heightened level of safety for the juveniles and staff.